keerlu/cursor-pagination-tutorial/README.md

 ### 1. Add a context file

-Add the following to a new `context.ts` file:
+Add the following to a new `context.ts` file in the root directory of the project:

 ```ts
 import { PrismaClient } from '@prisma/client'